 A student is required to pass both the didactic and laboratory components of the course in order to proceed in the program, despite the grading rubric in the course.
 A student must pass all practical examinations with a score of 75% or higher and a 100% on all defined safety criteria.
 If the student fails the practical exam for any reason, they will be allowed to retake the practical after a period of remediation.
-The student must submit the remediation plan to the course coordinator.
+The student must submit the remediation plan to the course coordinator and complete the remediation prior to the retake.
+The student must submit the remediation plan to the course coordinator within 24 hours of meeting with the course coordinator.
+Failure to do so will result in a 5 point reduction in their final grade.
 The student must pass the retake practical with a score of 75% and 100% on all defined safety criteria.
 The highest score that can be awarded for the retake is 75%.
 If the student does not pass the practical after the first retake, the student will fail the course and be removed from the program.
 In extenuating circumstances, the student may request a second retake, however, the student must make the request in writing to the faculty, detailing the reason the retake should be considered.
 The faculty will make the determination if a retake will be granted and the conditions for the retake.
 All retakes will be recorded.
-If the student does not pass the second retake, the student will earn an "F" for the course and will be dismissed from the program.
+If the student does not pass the second retake, the student will earn an "F" for the course and will be dismissed from the program